Rugby Union Dec 07, 2025

 Six Nations 2026: Men's fixtures, schedule, dates, Calcutta Cup and more as France defend championship title

-All the fixtures and schedule for the 2026 Men's Six Nations as France look to defend their title against England, Ireland, Scotland, Wales and Italy....
+All the fixtures and schedule for the 2026 Men's Six Nations as France defended their title against England, Ireland, Scotland, Wales and Italy.
+Franc...